kawaicheung/book-on-naming-things/manuscript/Ch_BRUSHSTROKE_RateLimit.md

         the 'date' is of importance since we're erecting this thing. when using, date should vanish...

         minutes_until_expired vs. expires_on_in_min -- latter suggests the 'thing that's beign checked', not the 'question' we care about. subtle.

+        Show: IsOverAPIRateLimit() method so we can see the readability.